-For the class of layered superconductors, e.g., High T$_c$ cuprates, there is Josephson coupling between the layers and the low temperature and subgap collective modes are the Josephson plasmons \cite{Basov2005a}.
-Considering only the phase degree of freedom, the Lagrangian for an evenly spacing layered superconductor is
+In layered superconductors such as high T$_c$ cuprates, there is Josephson coupling between the layers and the low temperature and subgap collective modes are the Josephson plasmons \cite{Basov2005a}.
+Considering only the phase degree of freedom, the Lagrangian for an evenly spaced layered superconductor is

 where $\theta_n(r)$, $\phi_n(r)$ and $A_n(r)$ are the phase, scalar and vector potentials on the nth layer and $E_c$ is the Josephson coupling energy per unit area and we have set $e=1$.
-For longitudinal fields we are interested in, we can choose tha gauge where $A_n(r)= 0$.
-Due to continuous translational symmetry in plane and discrete in z direction, it is convenient to Fourier transform the fields into the `Bloch' form
+For longitudinal fields we are interested in, we can choose the gauge where $A_n(r)= 0$.
+Due to continuous translational symmetry in plane and discrete one in z direction, it is convenient to Fourier transform the fields into the `Bloch' form

 where $a$ is the layer spacing, $q$ is the in plane momentum and $k_z \in (-\pi/a,\,\pi/a)$ is the lattice momentum in $z$ direction.
 The Lagrangian \equa{eqn:action_layered} is diagonalized as